Medical dye shortage felt beyond US as German hospital affected

 Dr. Geoff Rubin is the clinical service chief of medical imaging.

-A guest of NewsNation’s “Rush Hour” on Thursday, he says that, luckily, radiologists have a number of methods they can revert to in performing imaging and that this shortage in particular merely limits their capabilities rather than stopping them completely.
+A guest of NewsNation’s “Rush Hour” on Thursday says that, luckily, radiologists have a number of methods they can revert to in performing imaging and that this shortage in particular merely limits their capabilities rather than stopping them completely.

 “This shortage of iodinated contrast material is akin to having a photograph that is in black and white as opposed to color.
 We can still use CT scanning to see many things, but some of the things that are really dependent on those color differences require us to use other tools such as ultrasound or MRI,” Rubin said.

-Rubin went on to say that procedures shouldn’t have to be postponed and that the preparation and awareness of the shortage has allowed them to assure they are taking care of patients the best way possible.
+Rubin went on to say that procedures shouldn’t have to be postponed and that the preparation and awareness of the shortage has allowed them to ensure they are taking care of patients in the best way possible.

 GE said this week the Shanghai facility has now reopened after several weeks of closure due to local COVID policies but is not yet fully up to speed.